House Democrats Try To Recover From Week Dominated By Public Splits

 The dynamic is getting frustrating for a lot of Democrats.
 It is particularly vexing for freshmen like Rep. Abigail Spanberger, D-Va., a moderate who beat a Republican incumbent in 2018 and is already fighting for re-election.

 "We put forth a comprehensive package," Spanberger said about the campaign finance bill.
-"And people are talking about what's on Twitter and I think that's a problem."
+"And people are talking about what's on Twitter, and I think that's a problem."

 Spanberger says the legislation on the floor this week is meant to reduce corporate influence on elections, expand public disclosures for campaign spending and make it easier to vote.
 But that's not where the public focus has been.